umati/Dashboard-OPCUA-Client/doc/Configuration.md

       "Id": "i=66382",
       "$comment": "BasicMachineTool"
     }
+  ],
-  ],  // MachineFilter enables to filter for specific instances in a server.
+// MachineFilter enables to filter for specific instances in a server.
 Add Uri, NodeId and comment
+// The MachineFilter can be an empty array if all machine should be added to the dashboard e.g.
+// "MachinesFilter": [],

   "ObjectTypeNamespaces": [
     "http://opcfoundation.org/UA/",